mamba-org/mamba/README.md

 Make sure to have the following requirements in your conda environment:

-- `conda install pybind11 libsolv libarchive libcurl nlohmann_json pip cpp-tabulate -c conda-forge`
+- `conda install pybind11 libsolv libarchive libcurl nlohmann_json pip cpp-tabulate">=1.2" -c conda-forge`

 If you build mamba in a different environment than base, you must also install conda in that environment: